directus/directus/docs/releases/breaking-changes.md

 Starting with Directus 10.0, here is a list of potential breaking changes with remedial action you may need to take.

+## Version 11.1.0

+### Dropped support for the SendGrid email transport option
+Due to the fact that nodemailer/sendgrid received the last update 6 years ago, we dropped support for the SendGrid email transport option.
+We recommend using SMTP instead.

 ## Version 11.0.0

 Directus 11 introduces policies, a new concept within access control configuration.
 Permissions are no longer held in